The Ultimate Saigon Immersion

 13

-A flexible day to revisit favorite spots, explore areas you missed, or simply relax and absorb your experiences.
+A flexible day to revisit favorite spots, shop for souvenirs, or explore areas you missed.

 Morning